Start page

 The reconstruction was made on materials from burials 150 and 160 of the I mound of Ostanniy remains (GEY A.N.
 1991: 64).

-As you can see at left the wagon of this type has a complicated design with standard dimensions of parts.
+As you can see at left the wagon of this type has a complicated design with standard sizes of parts.

-Tripartite wheel with 7 cm thickness and a diameter of about 70 cm had the hubs on both sides.
-Axis quadrangular sections were built into the frame and the wheels with round ends were fixed on them by cotter and rotated freely.
+The tripartite wheel with a 7 cm thickness and a diameter of about 70 cm had the hubs on both sides.
+Axis quadrangular sections were built into the frame and the wheels with round ends were fixed on them by a cotter and rotated freely.
 The method of fixation of axes excludes the presence of a rotator, ie the wagon could not provide a sharp turn.
-Draft animals (bulls or oxen) harnessed on both sides of the drawbar with a forked end that was fastened to the frame (ibid, 64-65).
+Draft animals (bulls or oxen) were harnessed on both sides of the drawbar with a forked end that was fastened to the frame (ibid, 64-65).
 This design has made it possible to travel long distances.
-During this movement in different directions, different versions of the Corded Ware culture (CWC) were developed in Europe on the basis of the Pit culture influenced by local conditions and Asian culture of different types.
-The difference in the types of cultures can be explained by the time difference between the beginning of the migration.
+During this movement in different directions, different versions of the Corded Ware culture (CWC) were developed in Europe based on the Pit culture influenced by local conditions and Asian culture of different types.
+Some differences in the cultural types of CWC can be explained by the non-simultaneous start of the migration.

 Eastern Europe was settled by Turks in multiple streams bypassing settlements of Indo-European and Finno-Ugric peoples (see map at left).